billfitzgerald/infosec-primer/testing_scenarios.md

 ## E10.1 Summary

 Many applications use [APIs](glossary.md#h.glossary-api) to retrieve information from the application's servers.
-API stands for "Application Programming Interface".
+API stands for "Application Programming Interface."
 In simple terms, an API will typically fetch raw data from the server to be rendered for display by the application, as opposed to fetching pre-formatted HTML pages.
 APIs are more common for mobile applications than browser-based applications but are utilized by both.
-The URL for an API will often include "api" in the URL, and will have parameters in the URL or in the message body.
-Examples of APIs will be shown in the "Setup and tests" discussion below.
+The URL for an API will often include "api" in the URL and will have parameters in the URL or in the message body.
+Examples of APIs will be shown in the "Setup and Tests" section below.

 The tests in this section focus on checking whether information from the tester's account can be accessed through an API without proper authentication.